 Reply to Gabrielle

 Anyone who has ever baked knows you would never pack flour when measuring, that’s absurd.
 Only brown sugar is packed.
 If you don’t have time to convert you don’t have time to bake and wash dishes.
 Do your self a favor print the conversion chart and tape it inside your cabinet for future use.
 That way you won’t be shaming someone for your lack of time or knowledge.
-Best wishes5 stars
+Best wishes

-Last edited 1 year ago by Shelby
+Last edited 2 years ago by Shelby